checkiz/elixir-bson/README.md

 BSON implementation for Elixir Language

-BSON is a binary format in which zero or more key/value pairs are stored as a single entity, caller a document.
+BSON is a binary format in which zero or more key/value pairs are stored as a single entity, called a document.
 It is a data type with a standard binary representation defined at <http://www.bsonspec.org>.

 This implements version 1.0 of that spec.

-It is used by [elixir-mongio](https://github.com/checkiz/elixir-mongo) a [MongoDB](http://www.mongodb.org) driver in Elixir.
+This project is used by [elixir-mongo](https://github.com/checkiz/elixir-mongo), a [MongoDB](http://www.mongodb.org) driver in Elixir.

 This implementation maps the Bson grammar with Elixir terms in the following way:
   - document: Keyword List